ForgeApps/anaconda/README.markdown

     * :asset_url
     * :asset_download_url

-    The magic methods are asset_url and asset_download_url.
+    The magic methods are `asset_url` and `asset_download_url`.

     `asset_url` will return a signed S3 URL if the file is stored with an ACL of `private` and will return a non-signed URL if the file is stored with public access.

-    You may pass an options hash to the `asset_url` magic method.
-At this time, the only supported option is :protocol.
-Example: `asset_url({protocol: 'http'})`  This will override the `protocol` option set in the model.
+This accepts a single optional hash argument with possible parameters `protocol` and `expires`.

     `asset_download_url` will return a signed S3 URL with content-disposition set to attachment so the file will be downloaded instead of opened in the browser.
+This accepts a single optional hash argument.
+The only supported parameter in this hash is `expires`.

+    `protocol`, if specified here, will override the default value set in the model.
+    `expires` is a DateTime object when a signed URL will be valid until.
+On a file stored publically, this has no effect.

+    Example usages:

+    	# Assuming the files are stored privately.

+    	asset_url(expires: 3.hours.from_now)
+    	# Generates a URL that is valid for 3 hours

+    	asset_url(protocol: "https", expires: 5.minutes.from_now)
+    	# Generates a URL that is valid for 5 minutes, and uses the https protocol

+    	asset_download_url(expires: 5.minutes.from_now)
+    	# Generates a URL that is valid for 5 minutes, and will cause the browser to download the object.
+    	# This is most useful for things like images that most browsers try to display.

 ### Advanced Usage

 #### Events